torproject/sbws/docs/source/specification.rst

     LearnCircuitBuildTimeout 0
     CircuitBuildTimeout 10

-When the sbws client starts up and connects to Tor, it will set the following two options.
+When the sbws scanner starts up and connects to Tor, it will set the following two options.

 ::